SkenSPaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11counts the number of directories and sub-directories in the current directory 12displays the 10 newest files in the current directory 13A script that takes a list of words as input and prints only words that appear exactly once 21script that reverse its input
+11counts the number of directories and sub-directories in the current directory 12displays the 10 newest files in the current directory 13A script that takes a list of words as input and prints only words that appear exactly once 15Display the number of lines that contain the pattern “bin” in the file /etc/passwd 21script that reverse its input